 As a cancer survivor you should be actively involved in your follow-up care.
 Here are some suggestions:

-Editors Note: For assistance with dietary issues, consider seeing the Integrative Medicine Physician, Dr. Mary Hardy in the Simms/Mann – UCLA Center for Integrative Oncology who does educational sessions to help patients and their families make healthy choices related to nutrition and dietary supplementation (310 794-6644).
+Editors Note: For assistance with dietary issues, consider seeing one of our Integrative Oncology Specialists for educational sessions to help patients and their families make healthy choices related to nutrition and dietary supplementation (310 794-6644).
 Also, be aware that the VITA program through the UCLA LiveSTRONG Center for Excellence in Survivorship is available to assist in assessing and making recommendations for survivorship screening and assessment (310-825-9781).